RCOSDP/weko/docs/community/maintainers-guide/overview.rst

 have time to make yourself available.
 You don't have to be a maintainer to make a difference on the project!

 Still sounds like something for you?
-Get in contact with one the Invenio product manager, one of the architects or one of the project coordinators.
+Get in contact with one the WEKO3 product manager, one of the architects or one of the project coordinators.
 They will help you through the process.
 See :ref:`communication-channels`.